 Skip to contents

-plot_track() visualizes track and footprint data in various ways, allowing for the plotting of trajectories, footprints, or both combined, with customizable aesthetics.
+plot_track() visualizes trajectory and footprint data from codetrack R objects in various ways, allowing for the plotting of trajectories, footprints, or both combined, with customizable aesthetics.

 Usage